cloudfoundry/cf-for-k8s/docs/deploy.md

 ## IaaS Requirements

 To deploy cf-for-k8s as is, the cluster should:
+* be running version 1.14 or higher
+* have a minimum of 5 nodes
+* have a minimum of 2 CPU, 7.5GB memory per node
 * support LoadBalancer services
   * requires a workaround on Minikube and Kind, for example
 * define a default StorageClass